bsara/sticky-table-headers.js/README.md

 [![NPM Package](https://img.shields.io/npm/v/sticky-table-headers.js.svg?style=flat-square)](https://www.npmjs.com/package/sticky-table-headers.js)&nbsp;
 [![Bower Package](https://img.shields.io/bower/v/sticky-table-headers.js.svg?style=flat-square)](http://bower.io/search/?q=sticky-table-headers.js)

+> **IMPORTANT:** You can now create any element with sticky properties using the new CSS `position: sticky;` feature!
+While this library may continue to be a good option for older browsers, you should verify that the new CSS sticky feature does not meet your needs before using this library.
+That all said, this library will still continue to be supported for the forseeable future.

+>For more information about CSS sticky elements, check out [this short CSS-Tricks.com article](https://css-tricks.com/position-sticky-2/).

 Sticky table headers done right, with native JS and CSS, no extra libraries needed.
 This is a super easy-to-use library that can be used without writing a single bit of JavaScript yourself!